Experts say Tesla board may have too many ties to CEO Musk

 “I believe Elon Musk is a genius and he needs to be admired and encouraged, but this board of directors has to do more management oversight of the company.
 The board of directors is not meant to be a cheering committee,” said William Klepper, a professor at Columbia Business School and an expert on corporate governance issues.

-Kimbal Musk, Elon’s brother, is among the five directors with ties to Musk.
+Kimbal Musk is among the five directors with ties to Musk.
 Lead director Antonio Gracias founded a private equity firm and also is a director of SpaceX, Musk’s privately held rocket company.
 Director Steve Jurvetson is also a SpaceX director.
 He’s been on leave from his venture capital firm since allegations of sexual misconduct appeared last year.

 Another director, venture capitalist Ira Ehrenpreis, is also a SpaceX investor, while director Brad Buss is a former chief financial officer of SolarCity, a solar panel maker that Tesla acquired in 2016.